-A person who is appropriately certified as an orientation and mobility specialist must participate, as part of a multidisciplinary team, in evaluating data used in making the determination of the student's initial eligibility as a student with a visual impairment.
-In addition, for a student with a suspected or documented visual impairment, a teacher who is certified in the education of students with visual impairments must be present in the IEP team meeting
+A person who is appropriately certified as an orientation and mobility specialist must participate, as part of a multidisciplinary team, in evaluating data used in making the determination of the student's eligibility as a student with a visual impairment.
+In addition, for a student with a suspected or documented visual impairment, the ARDC must include a teacher who is certified in the education of students with visual impairments.